-Addiction is a complicated disease.
+Addiction is a complicated disease that affects the brain.
 Treatment can’t focus exclusively on physical symptoms, and there’s no such thing as a one-size-fits-all approach to sobriety.
-Spiritual healing can play a role in treatment, and many patients benefit from a focus on spiritual development throughout the healing process.
+Spiritual healing can play a role in treatment, and many patients benefit from a focus on spiritual addiction recovery.

-Addiction treatment might focus on withdrawal symptoms, mental health, and relapse education.
-All of that is very important, and sobriety wouldn’t be possible without it.
+Addiction treatment might focus on withdrawal symptoms, mental health, and relapse prevention education in CA. All of that is very important, and sobriety wouldn’t be possible without it.
 However, true happiness doesn’t come from sobriety alone.
 Patients need to feel fulfillment in life for the recovery process to be complete.

 After treatment, many patients don’t know how to go back to everyday life.
-Work, socializing and relaxation might feel strange without the crutch of drugs of alcohol.
+Work, socializing, and relaxation might feel strange without the crutch of drugs or alcohol.
 Spirituality, however, can create a purpose.
 When patients find fulfillment, they may find it easier to stick to a recovery plan and maintain their sobriety.

-Many prospective patients avoid spiritual development during treatment.
+Many prospective patients avoid spiritual healing during treatment.
 However, there is a big distinction between religion and spirituality.
 You don’t have to belong to a specific church or denomination to benefit.

-The exact details of the support system are up to each patient.
+The exact details of the support system are up to each individual in treatment.
 Spirituality can be one way to expand the support system.
 Not only can belief in a higher power be a means of support, but spiritual and religious groups offer still more opportunities.
-Church groups or yoga classes are two examples of a built-in support system that can offer patients friendship as well as accountability.
+Church groups or yoga classes are two examples of a built-in support system that can offer patients friendship as well as accountability and continued spiritual healing.

 Giving Control to a Higher Power